neuralmagic/nmstore/actions/gcp-upload-asset/README.md

 # Summary

-Used to upload build assets to "nm-pypi".
+Used to upload build asset to GCP.
 Requires that the assets are available locally, e.g. they have already been downloaded from our backing store.

 **Requires "runner" to already be authenticated.**